PlethoraChutney/Appia/README.md

 ## Installation 👷
 ### Server installation
 1. Install [docker](https://www.docker.com/)
-2. Copy `docker-compose.yml` wherever you want the database to save data
+2. Copy `docker-compose.yml` and `local.ini` wherever you want the database to save data
 3. If you're installing Appia Web on an Apple Silicon Mac, set $APPIA_ARCH to "arm64-"
 3. Set the $COUCHDB_USER and $COUCHDB_PASSWORD environment variables (**in your environment!**)
 4. Run `docker-compose up` in the same directory as docker-compose.yml